mmeendez8/mmeendez8.github.io/_posts/2021-11-29-cnn-vs-transformers.md

 - The idea behind this post was to improve my understanding of the ViT architecture, TorchVision new features, GAP and Attention Rollout.
 This should not be used as a comparison between ResNet and ViT, since ViT was pre-trained on ImageNet-21k and finetuned on ImageNet whileas ResNet50 was only trained on ImageNet.

 - CAM does not generalize to models without global average pooling.
 You would need to retrain your model with a GAP layer or use a different method.
-[Here](https://github.com/frgfm/torch-cam) you can check some different implementations.
+[Here](https://github.com/frgfm/torch-cam){:target="_blank"}{:rel="noopener noreferrer"} you can check some different implementations.

 - I have used Hugging Face's ViT implementation since it is not yet available on latest Torchvision version.

-- Do not forget to check the [Hugging Face Space](https://huggingface.co/spaces/mmeendez/cnn_transformer_explainability) I created for this post!
+- Do not forget to check the [Hugging Face Space](https://huggingface.co/spaces/mmeendez/cnn_transformer_explainability){:target="_blank"}{:rel="noopener noreferrer"} I created for this post!

 ## References